 A trust can be a very useful tool to assist with tax planning and asset protection.

-It is a legal arrangement where assets are placed into the care of an individual who manages them for the benefit of another person, who can then take legal control of the assets in future.
+Sometimes known as a trust fund, it is a legal arrangement where assets are placed into the care of an individual who manages them for the benefit of another person, who can then take legal control of the assets in the future.

 The benefit of this for the person who gives the asset is that they effectively relinquish their ownership of it, meaning the asset can be given as a gift, long before it reaches the intended recipient.

 Trusts can serve a wide range of purposes.
-One of the most common reasons for creating a trust is to reduce a person’s estate so as to reduce their Inheritance Tax (IHT) liabilities in future.
+One of the most common reasons for creating a trust is to reduce a person’s estate so as to reduce their inheritance tax (IHT) liabilities in the future.
 However, they can also be suitable for ensuring provision for minors upon the death of a parent, as well as for vulnerable people or people with disabilities.